Jakmer/Compiler/README.md

 | **JNEG j**      | if p<sub>0</sub> < 0 then k ← k + j, otherwise k ← k + 1 | 1 |
 | **RTRN i**      | k ← p<sub>i</sub> | 10 |
 | **HALT**        | stop the program | 0 |

+## License 📜

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.